Gabby Logan: Radio

 Logan has worked on BBC Radio 5 Live, where she presented a lunchtime show from January 2010.
 Her previous Sunday morning was taken over by Kate Silverton.

 In light of the move of BBC Radio 5 Live from London to MediaCityUK in Salford, Logan left her weekday show in April 2011 due to other BBC work and family commitments.
 She was replaced by Shelagh Fogarty.

 On 12 April 2009, she presented the BBC Radio 4 Appeal on behalf of St John's Catholic School for the Deaf.

 Political views

 In August 2014, Logan was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 Other work

 Gabby Logan hosting the London Olympic Stadium opening ceremony in 2012.

 In December 2012, Logan was appointed as a non-executive director of Perform Group.

 In 2014, Logan helped launch Tesco's Farm to Fork initiative.

 Logan is the voice-over for the MegaRed heart health commercial advertisements.

-In April 2022, Logan announced that her memoir, The First Half, would be published in the autumn.
+Logan's memoir, The First Half, was published in October of 2022.